Oracleo/GRC-Project-02-Web-Application-Security-Assessment/docs/04-Assumed-Business-Context.md

-# 4. Assumed Business Context & Risk Appetite
+# 4. Assumed Business Context

 In a professional GRC engagement, technical findings cannot be reported in a vacuum.
 The assessment must align with the organization's *Risk Appetite* and *Business Objectives*.